Safeguarding Policy

 This code of conduct aims to establish a safe and responsive professional environment which reduces the risk of you being unjustly accused of improper and unprofessional conduct.

-• Although you will naturally build rapport through CICM work and people may see you as a confident and support, be sure to maintain professional boundaries when working for CICM.
+• Although you will naturally build rapport through CICM work and people may see you as a confidant and support, be sure to maintain professional boundaries when working for CICM.

 • Be respectful and appreciate that you are in a position of trust.
 Listen to their concerns and support them, following CICM policy guidance.